mdmujibalam/mdmujibalam/README.md

 ## 🚀 Experience

 - **Technology Analyst, KPMG India (Sep 2023 – Present)**
-  - Developed and optimized multiple modules for mSeva Punjab on UPYOG’s open-source platform, delivering municipal services across 160+ Urban Local Bodies and impacting 27M+ citizens
+  - Developed end-to-end frontend using React.js for Professional Registration, Change of Land Use (CLU), and No Objection Certificate (NOC) modules under OBPS leveraging UPYOG’s  open source platform, streamlining municipal services across 160+ Urban Local Bodies and benefiting over 27 million citizens of Punjab
-  - Designed a unified application interface catering to citizens, counter staff, and employees at multiple approval hierarchies, streamlining workflows and service delivery
+  - Implemented a unified interface enabling citizens & architects to submit and track applications in real time, while allowing multi-level employee reviews with actions such as approve, reject, or send back with remarks as per the workflow, enhancing transparency and administrative efficiency
+  -  Integrated complex RESTful APIs for real-time data updates, utilizing Redux for robust client-side state management and React Query for efficient server-side data synchronization, optimizing API performance and ensuring seamless, up-to-date user experiences
-  - Enhanced scalability and performance for thousands of users through advanced React optimization (lazy loading, memoization via useMemo, useCallback, and React.memo)
+  - Enhanced application performance and responsiveness for thousands of users by applying advanced React optimization techniques including lazy loading, code splitting, and memoization using useMemo, useCallback, and React.memo
-  - Collaborated closely with cross-functional Agile teams, quickly iterating based on stakeholder feedback to meet evolving project requirements
+  - Collaborated with cross-functional teams in an Agile environment, consistently delivering features on tight deadlines and iterating based on stakeholder feedback to meet evolving project requirements

 - **Technology Analyst Intern, KPMG India (Apr 2023 – Aug 2023)**
-  - Built comprehensive web applications for healthcare (Medical Disbursement portal) and job portals, leveraging React.js for robust, reusable UIs
-  - Created scalable components directly from wireframes and Figma designs, reducing development time by 20%
+  - Engineered a scalable Job Application Portal with React.js, converting Figma & wireframes into reusable components for consistent, responsive UI across modules
+  - Implemented React Hook Form for performant form validation and real-time data binding reducing user errors by 40% and enhancing UX
-  - Implemented state management using Redux Toolkit, robust form validation, and seamless API integrations with Axios for smooth user experiences
+  - Integrated Redux Toolkit for centralized state management and Axios for optimized REST API calls with loading states with a seamless loader, ensuring a smooth and responsive user experience

 ## 💻 Projects